 Save More Money by Tracking Your Spending

 I invite you to review your spending regularly.
 Monthly reviews are a great place to start.
-Reviewing your spending monthly will allow you to see patterns in your spending – and empower you with the knowledge of knowing where your money is going.
+(Weekly works great too!)
+Reviewing your spending regularly will allow you to see patterns in your spending.
+It will empower you with the knowledge of where your money is going.

-Once you know your spending, you can decide if your spending lines up with your values and your goals.
+Once you know your spending, you can decide if it lines up with your values and your goals.
 And if you want it badly enough, you can make a change.